-This tour begins in Tokyo and ends in Kyoto, so you just have to make your way to our Tokyo hotel and back home at the end from our Kyoto hotel.
+This tour begins in Sapporo (Hokkaido) and ends in Kyoto, so you just have to make your way to our Sapporo hotel and back home at the end from our Kyoto hotel.
 Hotel and Airport transfers are very simple in Japan, and we will ensure you know how to get there by sending you complete written instructions before the tour begins, including Hotel names and addresses in Japanese script that you can show to the bus or taxi driver to remove any doubt.

 Multiple nights means less time travelling and packing

 A common scenario for many tours is to squeeze as much into your time as possible, many destinations with very little time in each, and of course, constantly moving hotels!